ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/rabbit-mq.markdown

 #### Add a RabbitMQ Connection String

-Prior to defining an ETL task, add a **connection string** that the task will use to connect the RabbitMQ exchange.
+Prior to defining an ETL task, add a **connection string** that the task will use to connect RabbitMQ.

 To create the connection string: